Double-barrelled name: Germanic tradition

-In Switzerland, double surnames are traditionally written with a hyphen and combine the surnames of a married couple with the husband's surname in first place and the wife's second.
+In Switzerland, double surnames are traditionally written with a hyphen and combine the surnames of a married couple, with the husband's surname in first place and the wife's second.
 This double name is called "alliance name" (Allianzname).
 The first name as such, however, is the official family name, which will be inherited by their legitimate children.
 So, for example, if Werner Stauffacher is married to Gertrud Baumgarten, both can use the name Stauffacher-Baumgarten.
 Their children, however, bear only the surname Stauffacher.
-Prominent bearers of an alliance name are Micheline Calmy-Rey (former Federal Minister for Foreign Affairs), Eveline Widmer-Schlumpf (former Federal Minister for Finance), and Johann Schneider-Ammann (Federal Minister for the Economy).
-While it is traditional for the family name to be that of the husband, either name may be chosen, with the person who changes their surname being allowed to hyphenate on their original name.
-Alternatively, both partners may keep their own name and choose which of the surnames is passed on to children at birth of their first child.
+Prominent bearers of an alliance name are Micheline Calmy-Rey (former Federal Minister for Foreign Affairs), Eveline Widmer-Schlumpf (former Federal Minister for Finance), and Johann Schneider-Ammann (former Federal Minister for the Economy).
+While it is traditional for the family name to be that of the husband, either name may be chosen, with the person who changes their surname being allowed to add a hyphen to their original name.
+Alternatively, both partners may keep their own name and choose which of the surnames is passed on to children upon the birth of their first child.

 Doubling of surnames is also practised by the Dutch.
-An example is the name of Dutch footballer Jan Vennegoor of Hesselink.
+An example is the name of footballer Jan Vennegoor of Hesselink.
 According to The Guardian, his name derives from "the 17th century, when two farming families in the Enschede area of the Netherlands intermarried.
 Both the Vennegoor and Hesselink names carried equal social weight, and so – rather than choose between them – they chose to use both.
-'Of' in Dutch translates to 'or', which means that a strict translation of his name reads Jan Vennegoor or Hesselink."
-Some of these Dutch surnames also survive in South Africa, for example, the rugby player Rohan Janse van Rensburg's surname is Janse van Rensburg, not only van Rensburg (which is itself an existing surname).
-In addition, it was common for wives to be known by their husband's surname (first) and her original/birth name (second) hyphenated.
+Of in Dutch translates to "or", which means that a strict translation of his name reads Jan Vennegoor or Hesselink."
+Some of these Dutch surnames also survive in South Africa, for example, the rugby player Rohan Janse van Rensburg's surname is Janse van Rensburg, not just van Rensburg (which is itself an existing surname).
+In addition, it was common for a wife to be known by her husband's surname (first) and her original/birth name (second) hyphenated.
 Nowadays, couples can choose any combination of surnames for official use (although their legal name will remain unchanged).
-Most prevalent remains for the wife to either use a hyphenated surname or use her original/birth name.
+It remains most prevalent for the wife either to use a hyphenated surname or her original/birth name.
 Few husbands use a hyphenated surname.
-All children of a couple need to go by the same surname (either their father's or their mother's); and won't normally have a hyphenated surname.
+All children of a couple need to go by the same surname (either their father's or their mother's) and will not normally have a hyphenated surname.